WarwickCIM/cyberexpertisediversity_survey/README.md

 You are free to reuse this dataset under the Licence conditions.
 If you use this dataset in your work, please cite it as below:

-> Spencer, M., Cámara-Menoyo, C., & Monteath, T. (2025). *Cyber Expertise Diversity: RISCS Report*.
-University of Warwick. <https://warwickcim.github.io/cyberexpertisediversity_survey/>
+> Spencer, M., Cámara-Menoyo, C., & Monteath, T. (2025).
+Diversity and Cyber Security Expertise: Policy report.
+University of Warwick. <https://warwickcim.github.io/cyberexpertisediversity_survey/>, <https://doi.org/10.5281/zenodo.17659435>

 For your convenience, we have also included a `CITATION.bib` file you may want to use to import it to your Reference Manager.